betterFORM/betterFORM/fore/doc/isomer.md

 Attribute    | Content Model  | Description
 ------------ | -------------  | ------------
-model-src    | URL            | URL pointing to external XForms model instance     | IDREF | indicates the default instance of a form
+xfModel      | URL            | URL pointing to XForms model instance     | IDREF | indicates the default instance of a form

 ### Enhancements to HTML controls